wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 If you have any questions or issues while reading this guide don't hesitate to contact us at: info@wazuh.com

-.. note:: This functionalty requires OSSEC-Wazuh version and OSSEC-Wazuh Ruleset, keep reading this guide to install it.
+.. note:: This functionality requires OSSEC-Wazuh version and OSSEC-Wazuh Ruleset, keep reading this guide to install it.

 Architecture explanation
 -------------------------
 The whole architecture is based on log analysis, collect, index and display alerts.
-To acomplish this we are going to use the following tools:
+To accomplish this we are going to use the following tools:

 **OSSEC-HIDS**